curbengh/curbengh.github.io/source/_posts/firefox-instances-profiles.md

 2. Click "Create Profile...".

-{% cloudinary '20190407/profile-manager.png' 'Firefox Profile Manager' %}
+{% image '20190407/profile-manager.png' 'Firefox Profile Manager' %}

 3. Click "Next".

-{% cloudinary '20190407/profile-wizard.png' 'Wizard to set up new Firefox profile' %}
+{% image '20190407/profile-wizard.png' 'Wizard to set up new Firefox profile' %}

 4. Name the new profile and click "Finish".

-{% cloudinary '20190407/new-profile-name.png' 'Name the new Firefox profile' %}
+{% image '20190407/new-profile-name.png' 'Name the new Firefox profile' %}

 5. Once you are back to the profile manager, select "default", make sure "Use the selected profile..." and "Start Firefox".

-{% cloudinary '20190407/profile-manager-new.png' 'Firefox Profile Manager with a recently added profile' %}
+{% image '20190407/profile-manager-new.png' 'Firefox Profile Manager with a recently added profile' %}

 6. Launch Firefox with the newly created profile using the same command as above: